wavesplatform/waves-lessons/lessons/EN/C. Mining And Earning On It/e. [Node deployment] [ubuntu] waves package/lesson.md

     - Invoke any methods that would make an action with any node, like stopping a node or connecting to a peer.

     For example, [`/blocks/height`](https://nodes.wavesnodes.com/api-docs/index.html#/blocks/getHeight) is a method that checks the current height of the blockchain.
     This information is not private, and there is no action made with a node.
-Therefore it doesn't require any additional authorization.
+    Therefore it does not require any additional authorization.
 - **<u>Private</u>**:
     Methods that are available only to node owners.
     These methods can be invoked only by node owners via API key and API key hash authorization.